Foundations of General Practice : A workbook for nurses

 The Practice Incentives Program (PIP) provides funding to eligible general practices to help them with quality improvement activities.

-The Department of Health has confirmed that the Practice Incentive Program Quality Improvement Incentive will now occur from 1 May 2019.
+The Department of Health has confirmed that the Practice Incentive Program Quality Improvement Incentive which was due to start 1 May, has been pushed back until 1 August 2019.

 The Practice Incentive Program (PIP) has been a key driver in quality care in the general practice sector and the PIP QI Incentive will continue to build on this important work, further strengthening quality improvement in primary health care.
 The additional 12 months will enable the Department, with the support and advice from PIPAG, to ensure that any implementation issues are identified and addressed and that general practices have adequate opportunity to prepare.
 It will also allow the Department to continue to consult with stakeholders on refining the design of the PIP QI Incentive.